EOSC-CZ/sablona-dokumentace/NMA-en/organizational-documents/management-and-contacts.md

 # User and expertise support

-For any questions, issues ad requests plese send an email to [support@narodni-repozitar.cz](mailto:support@narodni-repozitar.cz)
+For any questions, issues ad requests plese send an email to [support@narodni-repozitar.cz](mailto:support@narodni-repozitar.cz).
-- *Please provide a repository questions and requests contact (phone, contact email with request tracker system, etc.).*
-- *Provide contact for consultation and support from data stewards or data curators, repository expert board, etc.*
+This address uses request tracking system and according to the topic, the request will be transferred to experts in the field.

 ---